benjaoming/wagtail_blog/README.md

       pass
    ```

 1. Change all the settings to point to your swappable models.
+The settings are
+   listed above.
+For instance:

+       BLOG_BLOGPAGE_MODEL = "myapp.BlogPage"

 1. Run `python manage.py makemigrations your_app` to create migrations.